 \begin{definition}[Tree of atoms] The \newword{tree of atoms} $\A(G)$ of $G$ is the tree with a vertex for each infinite atom of each $B_n$ ($n\ge 0$), and with an edge from an atom of $B_n$ to an atom of $B_{n+1}$ whenever the latter is contained in the former. \end{definition}

 For example, the root of $\A(G)$ is the unique atom of $B_0$, namely all of $G$ (assuming $G$ is infinite).
 We denote by $\A_n(G)$ the vertices of $\A(G)$ representing the infinite atoms of $B_n$.
-If $A$ is an atom for $B_n$, we denote by $\od_A$ the function on~$B_n$ (up to an additive constant) that is equal to $\od_x$ for all $x\in A$.
+If $A$ is an atom for $B_n$, we denote by $\od_A$ the function on~$B_n$ (up to an additive constant) that is equal to the restriction of $\od_x$ to $B_n$ for all $x\in A$.

 Each infinite atom $A\in\A_n(G)$ has a \newword{shadow}